dxos/dxos/docs/docs/guide/react/spaces.md

 import { SpacesPage } from '@dxos/react-appkit';

 export const App = () => {
-  // typically this would be on a specific route like /spaces return (
+  // typically you would put this on a specific route like /spaces return (
     <SpacesPage
-      spacePath="/spaces/:space"
-      onSpaceCreate={() => {
+      spacePath="/spaces/:space" // how to navigate to a specific space onSpaceCreate={() => {
         // handle the event that the user clicks "create space"
         // this is where you can initialize the space with new objects